Lyme Disease Recovery Factors

 When the body is unbalanced and not getting enough nutrients, the mitochondria begins to shut down which compromises your brain and muscles.
 Running a few blood, or even mineral taste tests, will help to determine what your body is specifically lacking.

-Note: The majority of people with chronic Lyme disease have developed HPU (hemo-pyrrol-lactum-uria), which is a mineral deficiency.
-HPU affects the immune system by depleting it of zinc, manganese, arachidonic acid, histmin, taurine, and other vitamins and minerals.
+Note: A number of people with chronic Lyme disease have developed HPU (hemo-pyrrol-lactum-uria), which is a mineral deficiency.
+HPU affects the immune system by depleting it of zinc, manganese, arachidonic acid, taurine, and other vitamins and minerals.
 It is recommended to get certain tests to detect these deficiencies when treating HPU.

-Parasites present additional issues that may require attention as they are a common problem in people with Lyme disease.
+Parasites present additional issues that may require attention, as they are a common problem in people with Lyme disease.
 It is estimated that 15% of all cancers in humans are parasite related.
 Parasites feed on your cells, your blood, the food you eat, the supplements you take, and your energy.
-Rope worms are parasites that have recently become well known in the Lyme community and are found in many people who are very toxic.
+Rope worms are in the parasite/biofilm family and are found in many people who are very toxic.
 If parasites are a concern for you, there are various treatments that we can recommend and a specialist that we can refer you to.

 Try to create a routine which allows your body the proper amount of time it needs for a full, healthy sleep cycle.
 Getting into bed by a set time (the earlier the better) on a daily basis can help create a consistent sleep pattern.